betterscientificsoftware/bssw.io/Articles/Blog/comment-test.md

 ## Test of HTML comment handling

-HTML comments look like this: `<!-- arbitrary text -->` (which we can see becasuse we marked it up as code)
+HTML comments look like this: `<!-- arbitrary text -->` (which we can see because we marked it up as code)

 Comments in regular text <!-- like this --> should be interpreted as comments.
 They should be visible in the resulting HTML source, but not in the rendered version.